Frequently Asked Questions

 My passport and/or DS-2019 form have been stolen.
 What should I do?

 Contact Pan Atlantic as soon as possible.
 We will take care of getting a new DS 2019 form to you, and you will need to contact your home country's Embassy regarding your passport.
 The replacement fee for the DS-2019 form is $100.
-You will also need to obtain a replacement I-94 card.
-The I-94 card is stapled into your passport when you enter the US to show that you entered legally.
-It is removed each time you exit the US.
-For information on obtaining a replacement I-94 card please click here.
+You will also need to obtain a replacement I-94 .
+The I-94 is an electronic document recording your entry/exit from the US.
+To print a copy of your I-94 please click here.

 I have started my training and I do not like location/company/roommates etc. What should I do?